Dog Prednisone and Thirst (Why It Happens)

 Prednisone can be a powerful and life-saving medication for many dogs — but it comes with predictable side effects like increased thirst and urination.

-In most cases, dog prednisone thirst is temporary and manageable, especially with proper hydration, frequent potty breaks, and vet monitoring.
+In most cases, thirst while a dog is on prednisone is temporary and manageable, especially with proper hydration, frequent potty breaks, and vet monitoring.

 However, if your dog’s thirst becomes excessive or you notice other changes such as vomiting, lethargy, or loss of appetite, don’t wait to call your vet.